msgerasyov/notes/dl/Adaptive optimizers/README.md

 $$\theta_{t+1} = \theta_t - \frac{\eta}{\sqrt{G_t + \epsilon}} g_t$$

-$G_t$ here is a diagonal matrix where each diagonal element $i,i$ is the sum of the squares of the gradients w.r.t. $\theta_i$ up to time step $t$.
+$G_t$ here is a diagonal matrix where each diagonal element is the sum of the squares of the gradients up to time step $t$.
 One of Adagrad's main benefits is that it eliminates the need to manually tune the learning rate.

 ```
 alpha = 0.7 # learning rate.
 Please change.